AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/segmentation.md

 ## Segmentation Results

-We've now placed each spoke network in its own network segment.
+We have now placed each spoke network in its own network segment.

 ![Topology](images/segmentation_topology.png)